Yash-Singh1/zoom.js/README.md

 ## Contributing

 Contributions are welcome!
 You can do anything from adding a new feature to formatting the codebase.
 Any proper updates are accepted.
-When creating an issue, make sure that you ran the tests and describe how it is different in other browsers
+When creating an issue, make sure that you ran the tests and describe how it is different in other browsers.

 **_Not rendering properly?
 View on [Github](https://github.com/Yash-Singh1/zoom.js#readme)_**